-Each share of Series B Convertible Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the conversion price of \$7.00 per share.
+Each share of Series B Convertible Preferred Stock was convertible at any time at the holder's option into a number of shares of common stock equal to \$,000 divided by the conversion price of \$7.00 per share.
 Notwithstanding the foregoing, we shall not effect any conversion of Series B Convertible Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series B Convertible Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
-The Series B Certificate of Designation does not prohibit the Company from waiving this limitation.
-Upon any liquidation, dissolution or winding-up of Corporation, whether voluntary or involuntary (a "Liquidation"), the Holders shall be entitled to participate on an as-converted-to-common stock basis (without giving effect to the Beneficial Ownership Limitation) with holders of the common stock as of the common stock.
-Effective November 24, 2017 (the "Effective Date"), the Company entered into a Securities Purchase Agreement and a Registration Rights Agreement which included the issuance of 2,830 shares of Series B Convertible Preferred Stock worth \$2,830,000 (including the conversion of liabilities at a price of \$1,000 per Class B Unit).
-As of June 30, 2022 and December 31, 2021, respectively, there are 851 and 851 shares of Series B Convertible Preferred Stock issued and outstanding.
+The Series B Convertible Preferred Certificate of Designation does not prohibit the Company from waiving this limitation.
+Upon any liquidation, dissolution or winding-up of Company, whether voluntary or involuntary (a "Liquidation"), the Holders shall be entitled to participate on an as-converted-to-common stock basis (without giving effect to the Beneficial Ownership Limitation) with holders of the common stock in any distribution of assets of the Company to the holders of the common stock.
+Effective November 24, 2017 (the "Effective Date"), the Company entered into a Securities Purchase Agreement and a Registration Rights Agreement which included the issuance of 2,830 shares of Series B Convertible Preferred Stock).
+During the third quarter 2022,851 shares of Series B Convertible Preferred Stock were converted into 121,572 shares of common stock.
+As of September 30, 2022 and December 31, 2021, respectively, there are zeroand 851 shares of Series B Convertible Preferred Stock issued and outstanding.